Lady Killer (comic book): Critical reception

 Lady Killer was well received by both the public and the critics.
 The book is rated 4.24/5 on Goodreads, and on Comic Book Roundup, it received a rate of 8.6/10 by critics, and 8.8 by the public.
 Alison Baker from the website Comicosity wrote that "Lady Killer is clever, fun, and has the potential to be a standout book."
 In 2016, Lady Killer was nominated as Best Limited Series at the Eisner Awards, and its author, Joëlle Jones was a nominee both as Best Penciller/Inker and Best Cover Artist.

 Collected editions

 The series was collected in two trade paperbacks by Dark Horse Comics.
 A hardcover Library Edition collecting both series followed in 2020, with a foreword by crime author Chelsea Cain.

 Film adaptation

-In May 2021, Netflix announced that a film adaptation is in the works with Blake Lively as Josie Schulle, and is to be written and directed by Diablo Cody.
+In May 2021, Netflix announced that a film adaptation is in the works with Blake Lively as Josie Schuller, and is to be written and directed by Diablo Cody.